DaleenSofyan/ROSInstallation/README.md

 <p>The first is to use apt-key to add the key to be downloaded from the Ubuntu key server. by writing the command below:</p>

     sudo apt-key adv --keyserver 'hkp://keyserver.ubuntu.com:80' --recv-key C1CF6E31E6BADE8868B172B4F42ED6FBAB17C654

+If you see the following output starting with executing, it means the key is successfully added:

 The second way is to use <code>curl</code> to download the official ROS key and add it locally.
 To do this paste the command below: